allanrehhoff/framework/docs/manual/Database_queries.md

 Every class that extends **\Database\Entity** must implement the following methods.

 - getTableName(); // Table in which this data object should store data.
-- getKeyField(); // The primary key of the table in which this object stores data.
+- getPrimaryKey(); // The primary key of the table in which this object stores data.

 Every data object take an optional parameter [(int) primary_key] upon instantiating,
 identifying whether a new data object should be instantiated or an already existing row should be loaded from the table.